Verbascum lychnitis aka White Mullein

 White Mullein

-How to care for White Mullein
+How difficult is it to take care of White Mullein

 If you're looking for a plant that offers a moderate level of challenge, White Mullein is a great choice to test your gardening skills.